Love playing Bingo!

 Players can decide how many card calls a person cannot yell Bingo for if they previously yelled out bingo incorrectly.
 The available options are Disabled, 1, 3, 5, 7, 10, 15, 20, and 25.

 Players can decide whether to score based on unmatched cards or not.
 When enabled, the bingo winner receives 0 points while the other players receive 1 point + 1 point per unmatched card.
+When disabled, players receive 2 points if they have any unmatched cards and 1 point if they could have called Bingo but didn't.

 A deck of cards consists of 52 cards, with 4 distinctive subgroups.
 Each of these subgroups is recognised by a symbol and are referred to as suits.
 They consist of Clubs, Spades, Hearts and Diamonds.
 Each suit contains 13 cards which, generally, are considered in this order, Ace (A), 2, 3, 4, 5, 6, 7, 8, 9, 10, Jacks (J), Queen (Q) and King (K).
 Some games include the two Jokers found in a standard deck but most games don't.